Overlooked Benefits of Outsourcing Nonprofit Accounting

 With limited resources, a nonprofit can outsource some or all its financial functions, which can help a nonprofit efficiently staff and conduct its financial operations.
 It also respects the board and executives limited time or expertise to manage the finance functions, and allow more allocation of resources toward mission and program outcomes.

-Here are six overlooked, and sometimes unknown, benefits of outsourcing nonprofit accounting.
+Here are eight overlooked, and sometimes unknown, benefits of outsourcing nonprofit accounting.

 - Reduce costs.
 The organization can save money by outsourcing the finance functions that are not core to its mission.
 It is not uncommon for an organization to save 20 to 40 percent in total personnel costs and control these costs.
+On-staff accountants often have to perform administrative tasks that could be performed by lower level paid staff.
 By purchasing services and expertise for time needed by your organization, you can better afford the multiple staff levels an organization needs that includes bookkeeping, accounting, controller, and CFO service levels.
 An additional cost saving is that services can be provided off-site, which can save facility costs and overhead-related expenses.
 Outsourcing can be used for major finance projects including the annual audit, budget preparation, software implementation, and other projects that drain internal staff’s time and energy.
 There are many intangible benefits to include timely and accurate financial reports, eliminated frustrations related to staff management and turnover, and saving management’s valuable time.
 If your accounting staff leaves for another job, the knowledge and expertise leaves the organization, as well, and is typically costly and difficult to replace.

 - Ability to scale.
 A nonprofit organization needs the flexibility to increase or decrease the size of its finance department, a difficult task when you have allocated internal staff to the finance function.
+The Accounting Function involved a lot of different areas and skill sets in the organization and includes Payroll, Budgeting, Billing, Reporting, Financial Analysis, Purchasing, and Grants Management.
 With outsourcing, you can scale your service level up or down to meet your current situation and needs.
 You can outsource certain finance functions or the entire accounting function.
 Outsourcing can be performed on-site or off-site, which also provides flexibility to the organization.

 Outsourcing accounting provides nonprofit organizations with a team of experts who have multiple client experiences which benefits its clients and the nonprofit organization’s it serves.

 Having the right team in place allow you to focus more resources on your mission and related program outcomes while having a better functioning finance function.
 It is important that you have the right expertise with an outsourcing firm that you trust and enjoy working together so that a long-term relationship can develop.
-Keep in mind the organization will still be making the financial decisions, but should be able to make better decisions with the financial advisor performing the role and making recommendations to assist with the organization’s decision-making.
+Keep in mind the organization will still be making the financial decisions, but should be able to make better decisions with the financial advisor performing the role and making recommendations to assist with the organization’s decision-making with insight, influence, and impact.
 Look for a firm that will tailor to clients’ needs and become an extension of the organization’s team regardless of the service levels.